 Docker Enterprise provides access to the full API sets of three popular orchestrators:

 - “Classic” Swarm: Container-centric, Compose file version 2

-Docker EE proxies the underlying API of each orchestrator, giving you access to all of the capabilities of each orchestrator, along with the benefits of Docker EE, like role-based access control and Docker Content Trust.
+Docker Enterprise proxies the underlying API of each orchestrator, giving you access to all of the capabilities of each orchestrator, along with the benefits of Docker Enterprise, like role-based access control and Docker Content Trust.

-Docker EE has three major components, which together enable a full software supply chain, from image creation, to secure image storage, to secure image deployment.
+Docker Enterprise has three major components, which together enable a full software supply chain, from image creation, to secure image storage, to secure image deployment.

-Docker EE Engine: The commercially supported Docker engine for creating images and running them in Docker containers.
+Docker Engine - Enterprise: The commercially supported Docker engine for creating images and running them in Docker containers.

 Docker Trusted Registry (DTR): The production-grade image storage solution from Docker.

 DTR is designed to scale horizontally as your usage increases.
 You can add more replicas to make DTR scale to your demand and for high availability.

 All DTR replicas run the same set of services, and changes to their configuration are propagated automatically to other replicas.